-Grad Center students take registration and bursar’s receipts (or letter from a GC Provost or program Executive Officer) to room 9123, phone x7769, to obtain a CUNY Grad Center photo ID with current semester validation sticker.
+Graduate Center students take registration and bursar’s receipts (or letter from a GC Provost or program Executive Officer) to room 9123, phone x7769, to obtain a GC photo ID with current semester validation sticker.
 Students not taking courses but maintaining matriculation must pay registration fees.

-CUNY doctoral faculty with temporary or permanent appointments at the Grad Center must take a letter from a GC department Executive Officer or GC Human Resources department to room 9123, phone x 7769, to obtain a CUNY Grad Center photo ID and current semester validation sticker.
+CUNY doctoral faculty with temporary or permanent appointments at the GC must take a letter from a GC department Executive Officer or GC Human Resources department to room 9123, phone x 7769, to obtain a GC photo ID and current semester validation sticker.

-1-2 days after registration and payment, new CUNY students are automatically issued a Grad Center computer network account.
-Use this account login/pwd to get to library databases from off campus.
-Newly appointed GC faculty and staff may also have to bring a letter from a GC department Executive Officer or GC Human Resources department to the IT Help Desk on the Concourse level, phone x7300, for assistance.
+1-2 days after registration and payment, new GC students are automatically issued a GC computer network account.
+Also use this username/password to access library databases from off campus.
+Newly appointed GC faculty and staff may also have to bring a letter from a GC department Executive Officer or GC Human Resources department to the IT Help Desk, phone x7300, for assistance.

 - Borrowers receive a date due slip with each item at check-out.
 Borrowers are responsible for returning loaned material in good condition by the date due or for renewing the material in timely fashion.

 - Borrowers are responsible for prompt payment of library fines and fees.
-As an unguaranteed courtesy, the CUNY+ system emails reminder notices 3 days prior to due dates.
+As an unguaranteed courtesy, the library catalog system emails reminder notices 3 days prior to due dates.
 To receive library email notices, borrowers must keep email addresses current at CUNY library circulation desks.
-Users may check accounts online via CUNY+ “My Account”.
+Users may check accounts online via “My Account” in the catalog.
 An unreceived notice does not relieve the borrower of responsibility for fines and fees.

-- Recalls CUNY borrowers may request items on loan to other CUNY borrowers through the “Request a Copy” or “Request This Copy” in CUNY+, or by library staff issuing a Regular or Rush Recall from the circulation desk.
-Requests will generate an immediate notice in email and/or paper informing the current borrower of a new, earlier, due date should the book be in renewal.
+- Recalls: CUNY borrowers may request currently checked-out items by clicking the “Request a Copy” or “Request This Copy” links in the library catalog, or by asking library circulation staff to issue a recall.
+Requests will generate an immediate notice in email and/or paper informing the current borrower of the recall.
 The first borrower is guaranteed the initial loan length; renewal is denied after a recall request is placed.
-The revised recall due date is calculated 10 days from the date the recall request is placed.
-7-day and reserve loans may not be recalled.
+If the item has already been renewed, it is given a new, earlier due date — 10 days from the date the recall request is placed.
+Seven-day and reserve loans may not be recalled.
 Overdue recalled items are fined at a higher rate of $1/day.
 Unreceived email notices do not relieve any borrower of responsibility for fines and fees.

 - Overdue fines for returned books may be paid at any CUNY library.
 CUNY-wide fines are generally $.10/day, with higher fees for overdue recalled ($1.00 per day) and reserve material ($1.20/hour).
 A $5 total in CUNY-wide fines blocks CUNY-wide library privileges.
 Long overdue replacement costs and fees must be paid at the lending library.

-- Renew CUNY loans and view due dates at CUNY+ “My Account”.
-To maximize loan lengths, renew titles just before they are due, not far Iin advance.
+- Renew CUNY loans and view due dates via “My Account” in the library catalog.
+To maximize loan lengths, renew titles just before they are due, not far in advance.
 CUNY libraries have different loan lengths and renewal policies for all borrower types.
-You may not renew via CUNY+ “My Account” if:
+You may not renew via “My Account” if:

 - a book has been “requested” by another borrower or course reserve